-An exploration of generic concepts, such as redundancy and reliability within a technological system's design and performance, is important in supporting the development of understandings about a system's operating parameters.
+An exploration of generic concepts, such as redundancy and reliability within a technological system's design and performance, is important in supporting the development of understandings about a system's operational parameters.
+Operational parameters refer to the boundaries and/or conditions within which the system has been designed to function.
 These concepts are important to understand when establishing the fitness for purpose of technological systems.
-Ethics plays a significant part in the decisions around reliability and redundancy, as improvements in both these areas within a system inevitably comes with associated costs.
+Ethics play a significant part in the decisions around reliability and redundancy, as improvements in both these areas within a system inevitably comes with associated costs.